pthussey/DataStats/README.md

 # DataStatsAnalysis
- A statistics module containing useful functions I wrote while going through the ThinkStats book.
+ A statistics module containing useful functions and classes I am writing while going through the ThinkStats book.

 I am writing this dataStatsAnaylsis.py module because I want to have a tool box of data analysis / statistical functions to use in my work after finishing the ThinkStats book.